Frequently Asked Report Card Questions

 Do you have a cut-off date for legislative changes to be included in the annual Report Cards?

 Yes.
-In order to have time to accurately assess the impact of enacted legislation and allow time to seek vettor feedback on each state’s analysis report, we do not look at legislation that was enacted after August 1st.
-Any legislation enacted after August 1st that impacts the advanced legislative framework will be incorporated into the following year’s Analysis Report and grade.
+In order to have time to accurately assess the impact of enacted legislation and allow time to seek vettor feedback on each state’s Analysis Report, we do not look at legislation that was enacted after July 1st.
+Any legislation enacted after July 1st that impacts the advanced legislative framework will be incorporated into reports and graded on during the next Report Cards cycle.

-How should I read the State Analysis Report and use the included recommendations?
+How should I read the State Report and use the included recommendations?

-Our hope is that you will use your State Analysis Report as a tool that will assist you in developing and advocating for better laws to support survivors!
-Our recommendations provide feedback on how state laws can be enacted or improved.
-In addition to the recommendations in the State Analysis Report, there are also issue briefs for each Policy Goal that include drafting considerations that you can share with your representatives.
+Our hope is that you will use your State Report as a tool that will assist you in developing and advocating for better laws to support survivors!
+This Anatomy of an Analysis Report document provides detailed information on how to read your state’s Report.
+States without full credit for a policy goal will also have a recommendation, which is meant to provide feedback on how state laws can be enacted or improved.
+Additionally, there are also issue briefs for each policy goal that include drafting considerations that you can share with your representatives.

 How can my state raise its grade?

-If a new law is passed that relates to a Policy Goal, points will be given to that state.
-We utilize 40 Policy Goals to grade states on six Issue Areas.
+If a new law is passed that relates to a policy goal, points will be awarded to that state.
+We utilize 40 policy goals to grade states on six issue areas.

 How can I send the Report Card Toolkit to my legislators?

-You can send your legislators The Report Card on Child & Youth Sex Trafficking through this campaign that takes just a minute to complete.
-Fill in the form with your information, and we’ll send an email directly to your legislators explaining the project and how they can access their state score.
+You can send your legislators The Report Card on Child & Youth Sex Trafficking Toolkit through this campaign that takes just a minute to complete.
+Fill in the form with your information, and we’ll send an email directly to your legislators explaining the project and how they can access their state score and materials.
 You can also directly set up meetings with your state legislators and tell them about our Report Cards and your state’s grade.

 Can legislators or advocates reach out to Shared Hope for legislative support?